What Is Imposter Syndrome & What Are Its Mental Health Effects?

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E and April Justice, LICSW

 Do you ever feel anxious at work because you believe you are a fraud—that any day now, your boss and coworkers will figure out that you don’t belong and you really don’t know what you’re talking about?
 If this situation sounds familiar, you may be experiencing the symptoms of impostor syndrome (IS).
-While impostor syndrome can be frustrating and exhausting, there are steps you can take to overcome and change these negative beliefs about yourself so you can move through the world more confidently.
+While people with impostor syndrome tend to feel frustrated and exhausted by these thoughts, there are steps you can take to address these negative beliefs about yourself so you can move through the world more confidently.

 What is impostor syndrome?